Ventricular assist device: Categorization of VADs

+Some devices are designed to support the heart and its various components/function but are not considered VADs, below are some common examples.

+Pacemakers and Internal Cardiac Defibrillators (ICDs) – the function of a VAD differs from that of an artificial cardiac pacemaker in that a VAD pumps blood, whereas a pacemaker delivers electrical impulses to the heart muscle.

-VADs are distinct from artificial hearts, which are designed to assume cardiac function, and generally require the removal of the patient's heart.
+Total Artificial Heart – VADs are distinct from artificial hearts, which are designed to assume cardiac function, and generally require the removal of the patient's heart.

+Extracorporeal Membrane Oxygenation (ECMO) – is a form of mechanical circulatory support typically used in critically ill patients in cardiogenic shock that is established by introducing cannula into the arteries and or veins of the neck, axilla or groin.
+Generally, a venous cannula pulls deoxygenated blood from the patient's veins into an oxygenating device at the patient's bedside, after which a motor powered pump moves the oxygenated blood is back to the body (either into a vein or the arterial system, typically the aorta).
+There are different ECMO configurations (venoarterial ECMO, venovenous ECMO, etc.) the end goal remains the same; to oxygenate blood and return it to the body.
+In this sense, the ECMO circuit bypasses one or both ventricles and is therefore not in contact with the patient's native ventricle and is generally not considered a type of VAD.

 Design

 Pumps

 The pumps used in VADs can be divided into two main categories – pulsatile pumps, which mimic the natural pulsing action of the heart, and continuous-flow pumps.
 Pulsatile VADs use positive displacement pumps.
 In some pulsatile pumps (that use compressed air as an energy source), the volume occupied by blood varies during the pumping cycle.
 If the pump is contained inside the body then a vent tube to the outside air is required.

 Continuous-flow VADs are smaller and have proven to be more durable than pulsatile VADs.
 They normally use either a centrifugal pump or an axial flow pump.
 Both types have a central rotor containing permanent magnets.
 Controlled electric currents running through coils contained in the pump housing apply forces to the magnets, which in turn cause the rotors to spin.
 In the centrifugal pumps, the rotors are shaped to accelerate the blood circumferentially and thereby cause it to move toward the outer rim of the pump, whereas in the axial flow pumps the rotors are more or less cylindrical with blades that are helical, causing the blood to be accelerated in the direction of the rotor's axis.

 An important issue with continuous flow pumps is the method used to suspend the rotor.
 Early versions used solid bearings; however, newer pumps, some of which are approved for use in the EU, use either magnetic levitation ("maglev") or hydrodynamic suspension.
-These pumps contain only one moving part (the rotor).